 Canonical deep dive: The Science of Sit Duration in Dining Chairs (fatigue physics + pressure distribution) .

-System Connection: Duration exposes geometry errors; geometry errors amplify interface conflict; interface conflict increases torque at joints.
+System Connection: Longer sit duration exposes geometry errors; geometry errors increase micro-movement; micro-movement amplifies interface conflict and accelerates torque at joints.

 Layer 2: Seat & Table Geometry (Ergonomic Fit)